YingCGooi/Launch-School-101/5_advanced_ruby_collections/example_2.md

 #### LINE 2
 The `Array#first` is called on `arr`.
-This returns the first element of the object in each sub-array.
+This returns the first element of each sub-array.
 In this case, the integers `1` and `3`, respectively at each iteration.
 The `puts` method outputs the string representation of `arr.first` (as shown on lines 4 and 6), then returns `nil` at each iteration.
 Since `puts` is the last line of the block, the block return value is `nil`.
 The block return value `nil` at each iteration is included in the new collection by the method `Array#map`.

 #### LINE 3
 The block execution stops here.
 The return value of the `Array#map` method is a new collection containing all of the transformed elements.
-Since `nil` is always returned by the block and the block has gone through two iterations, the new collection will be `[nil, nil]` (as shown on the last line of code)
+Since `nil` is always returned by the block and the block has gone through two iterations, the new collection will be `[nil, nil]` (as shown on the last line of code).